 The social audio app Clubhouse she was born during a pandemic, and had an incredible year.
 More than 10 million downloads for an invitation-only and iOS-only app is a resounding achievement.

-This is why almost all social platforms want to copy Clubhouse.
-And always for this reason, now the newborn social audio must begin to fight for its survival.
+For this reason, almost all social platforms want to copy the new Clubhouse social network.
+And always for this reason, now the newborn social audio must start fighting for its survival.

 Clubhouse still faces its biggest challenges.